rayhu/soaked/README.md

 Soaked is a websocket-based solution to publish your applications to Internet.

-In case your application requires a native app as client, now it can be substituted by a webpage.
+Many traditional applications listens on non-HTTP ports, thus require a native app as client, now the communication is substitued by websocket, you can use a  webpage to replace your native clients.

-The default Soaked server is wss://soaked.hulaorui.com.

-Since it is open source, you can deploy your own server using the same source code.

 ## How it works

 You run Soaked client on your computer and bridge to your local port.

-Soaked client connects to Soaked server, establish a bi-directional channel based on websockets.
+Soaked client connects to Soaked server, establish a duplex channel using websockets.

-Soaked server exposes your own app to Internet via HTTP protocols, it also handles service discovery, encryption, and inbound connection and save firewall trouble.
+Soaked server exposes your own app to Internet via HTTPS/WSS protocols, it also handles service discovery, encryption, and inbound connection.
+The benefits are enomous, your client app can be a webpage, it can be discovered with search engine, it is very secure, and you don't have to care about the firewall trouble anymore.

-It means your application are empowered:
+Your application will be empowered by the web technology.
 * Be accessed by a browser instead of a native app.
 * Encrypted and authenticated.
 * Inbound connection, no need to worry about your private IP address or configure port mapping.